arnaudgeiser/sortable-clj/README.md

 # Sortable

-A small experiment to prove sortable problem can be solve easily with just a little bit of SQL.
+A small experiment to prove sortable problem can be solve easily with just a little bit of SQL

 ## Prerequisite